 Developing a Social Media Strategy

-If marketing is about putting your message where your audience is there to be found, then social media marketing is a no-brainer.
+If marketing is about putting your message where your audience hangs out (which it is), then social media marketing is a no-brainer.

-Today, 79% of US internet users – for example – are on Facebook.
+Today, 79% of US internet users are on Facebook.
 Six out of ten Americans stay updated on news through social media, while 35% have used social media to look for or research a job.
 And these same numbers are reflected worldwide.
 Is it any wonder marketers are going social to grow their business?

 The trouble is that “going social” isn’t as easy as it looks.
 There’s a lot more to social media marketing than simply posting to Facebook and Twitter.